LHerskind/ConfidentialTransactions/README.md

 # Confidential transfers on Ethereum - the *bulletcoin*

-This repository is the implementation of publicly verifiable confidential transfers on the Ethereum blockchain, as proposed in the BitFlow Paper.
+This repository is the implementation of publicly verifiable confidential transfers on the Ethereum blockchain, as proposed in the BitFlow Paper[3].

 The implementation builds on the foundation provided by BANKEX[2] and extends further upon the *"transfer protocol"*.